Is Dental Sedation for A Child Safe?

 In this type of oral sedation pediatric dentistry, we administer pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.

 Each full sleep dental procedure is supervised by a medical anesthesiologist and may be the best option for your toddler or child if the procedure is particularly demanding.
 For example, the dental procedure may require your child to lay completely still for an extended period of time or require the use of noisy dental tools that may be scary for the young child.

 Full sleep dentistry involves intravenous (IV) medications that will put your child to sleep through the entire dental procedure.
-Our professional dental staff will carefully monitor your child’s vitals (blood oxygen level, blood pressure, temperature, and heart rate) throughout the entire procedure and until your child fully recovers.
+Our professional dental staff will carefully monitor your child’s vitals (blood oxygen level, blood pressure, temperature, and heart rate) throughout the entire dental procedure and until your child fully recovers.
 There are always two highly trained staff in the room who can provide advanced life support –the pediatric dentist and the medical anesthesiologist.